verbb/formie/docs/forms/form-statuses.md

 - a name
 - a handle
-- a color
+- a colour
 - an optional description

 One status can be marked as the default for new forms.

 Statuses are stored in project config, so they travel with the project like other shared Formie settings.

-## Assigning a form status
+## Assigning a Form Status

 When editing a form, choose **Form Status** in the form settings sidebar.
 This appears before the form group field.

 You can also:

 - filter the forms index using the **Status** menu in the toolbar (pick a group in the sidebar first, then filter by status)
-- show **Form Status** as a table column in the index customize menu
+- show **Form Status** as a table column in the index customise menu
 - bulk-update forms with the **Set form status** element action
 - use form status in element export conditions